udoma-co/terraform-provider-udoma/docs/resources/case_template.md

 ### Required

+- `access` (List of String) The list of accessibility options for the case template
 - `custom_inputs` (String) The custom inputs to be displayed on the reporting page (as serialized JSON)
 - `name` (String) The name of the case template, shown in the admin page